Porsche Taycan at the 'Ring, Mercedes-Benz GLE Coupe, Putin's limo: This Week's Top Photos

 2020 Porsche Macan Turbo

 Porsche's Macan Turbo made its return this week, as a 2020 model.
-The latest version features a downsized engine and more power and will be in dealerships later this year.
+The latest version features a downsized engine as well as more power, and will be in dealerships later this year.

 2019 Aurus Senat

-New Russian brand Aurus opened up its first dealership and starting taking orders on the Senat sedan, the civilian version of Vladimir Putin's presidential limo.
-New models will follow the Senat sedan, including an SUV and minivan.
+New Russian brand Aurus opened up its first dealership and started taking orders on the Senat sedan, the civilian version of Vladimir Putin's presidential limo.
+New models will follow, including an SUV and minivan.

 Vuhl 05RR's U.S. launch during 2019 Monterey Car Week